 Accurate estimation of runoff in streams is essential for the development, regulation and efficient management of water resources for different activities such as irrigation, water supply, hydropower development, land drainage and flood control.
 The process of transformation of rainfall into runoff over a catchment is complex, nonlinear and exhibits both temporal and spatial variability.
 The models developed to simulate the process can be categorized as empirical, conceptual and physically based distributed models.
-However, these models fail to represent the inherent nonlinear dynamics in the process of rainfall - runoff transformation.
+However, these models fail to represent the inherent nonlinear dynamics in the process of rainfall runoff transformation.
 The Artificial Neural Network (ANN) technique which is capable of representing complex nonlinear process has been applied in the recent years, as a successful tool, in the rainfall - runoff modeling.

-A number of researchers have investigated the capability of artificial neural networks in the rainfall - runoff modeling process (Halff et al. [8], Zhu et al. [29], Karunanithi et al. [12], Smith and Eli [22], Hsu et al. [9], Minns and Hall [14], Jayawardena and Fernando [11], Shamseldin, [21], Fernando and Jayawardena [6], Dawson and Wilby [4], Tokar and Johnson [24], Campolo et al. [3], Sajikumar and Thandaveswara [19], Tokar and Markus [25], Thirumalaiah and Deo [23], Imrie et al. [10],
+A number of researchers have investigated the capability of artificial neural networks in the rainfall - runoff modeling process (Halff et al. [8], Zhu et al. [29], Karunanithi et al. [12], Smith and Eli [22], Hsu et al. [9], Minns and Hall [14], Jayawardena and Fernando [11], Shamseldin, [21], Fernando and Jayawardena [6], Dawson and Wilby [4], Tokar and Johnson [24], Campolo et al. [3], Sajikumar and

-Elshorbagy [5], Zhang and Govindaraju [28], Birkundavyi et al. [2], Rajurkar et al. [17], Senthil kumar et al. [20], Wu et al. [26], Nilsson et al [16], Garbrecht [7] and Archama Sakar et al. [1]).
+Thandaveswara [19], Tokar and Markus [25], Thirumalaiah and Deo [23], Imrie et al. [10], Elshorbagy [5], Zhang and Govindaraju [28], Birkundavyi et al. [2], Rajurkar et al. [17], Senthil kumar et al.[20], Wu et al. [26], Nilsson et al [16], Garbrecht [7] and Archama Sakar et al. [1]).

 In the recent rainfall - runoff modeling studies, different algorithms and transfer functions were proposed to make the ANN training more effective and efficient.
 The performance of ANN models was improved with addition of input variables and compared with that of conventional models.
 The models were coupled with black box and conceptual techniques to enhance their modeling capability.
 The neural based stochastic, geographical information and fuzzy inference systems were also developed for hydrologic prediction.
-The present study aims to combine the simple linear time - series, (STS), linear autoregressive (ARX) and ANN models to enhance the forecasting ability of ANN models in the simulation and estimation of monthly runoff during monsoon period at Sriramsagar, Mancherial and Polavaram gauging sites of Godavari basin of India.
+The present study aims to compare the empirical models such as simple linear time - series(STS) and linear autoregressive(ARX) models with ANN models.
+An attempt is also made to combine these models in order to enhance the forecasting ability of ANN models in the simulation and estimation of monthly runoff during monsoon period at Sriramsagar, Mancherial and Polavaram gauging sites of Godavari basin of India.